 Communication is at the heart of everything we do at Wren Spinney. it is essential for all teaching and learning situations both formal and informal.
-The teacher responsible for Augmentative and Alternative Communication (AAC) works closely with the school's allocated speech and language therapist (SaLT) to ensure that all students have access to the appropriate level of communication input.
-Students are supported to communicate through whichever approach works for them be it verbally, signing, PEC's or electronically through apps or communication devices..
+The teacher responsible for Augmentative and Alternative Communication (AAC) works closely with the school's allocated Speech and Language Therapist (SaLT) to ensure that all students have access to the appropriate level of communication input.
+Students are supported to communicate through whichever approach works for them:- be it verbally, signing, PEC's or electronically through apps or communication devices..

-Students diagnosed with autism work better and achieve more when the classroom organisation is systematic and when their learning opportunitites build on their particular skills and talents.
+Students diagnosed with autism work better and achieve more when the classroom organisation is systematic and when their learning opportunities build on their particular skills and talents.
 To achieve this our autistic students work on an adapted curriculum with appropriate sensory input to help them make progress in a way that best suits them.

 The Wren Spinney School Curriculum Policy document is available on request from the school as are other school policy documents, schemes of work and OFSTED Inspection reports.

 At GCSE most of our students will be operating within the P Scale levels of National Curriculum assessment.
 We are currently reviewing the ways in which we measure progress but at present we use a combination of commercial assessment packages and our own in house recording to monitor the progress that students are making.
 We record progress against academic levels, skills, and EHCP targets, with the balance depending on the individual student.
-The Quads document below gives a recent picutre of student attainment.